 - 1. Install kingpin bushings from the axle side of the steering knuckle. - 2.
-Place the new kingpin bushing into the steering knuckle bore so the seam DOES NOT align with the grease channel, see Figures 9-32 and 9-33. - 3.
-Use the kingpin bushing driver to install the kingpin bushing into the steering knuckle bore, see Figure 9-34.
-Continue installation until the kingpin bushing is flush with the machined surface of the steering knuckle.
+Place the new kingpin bushing into the steering knuckle bore so the seam DOES NOT align with the grease channel, see Figures 9-27 and 9-28.